Financial

 Alabama Senior Property Tax Relief (2026)

-Alabama seniors 65 and older are automatically exempt from all state property taxes on their home, no income test required.
+Alabama seniors 65 and older can eliminate all state property taxes on their home, with no income test required.
 That is the H-4 exemption, and it is the floor.

 financial